gost/server/docs/gost_docker.md

 For database: [https://hub.docker.com/r/geodan/gost-db/]

+For more information about the Docker gost-db image, see [https://github.com/Geodan/gost-db]

 The docker images can run separately, or running in a combined way using the Dockercompose file.

 Tags: Use the tag latest for the latest development version, otherwise use a tag like '0.3' for more stable versions.